bendrick92/benscarblog/_posts/2017-08-09-buying-a-wrx.md

 As of writing, Tom Kushnerick ([thomask@hmtrs.com](mailto:thomask@hmtrs.com)) handles most forum/internet-based orders.
 Tom is a super nice guy and always willing to answer any questions about WRX ordering you might have.
 Most importantly however, he's able to provide you with a no-hassle quote over email.

+12/07/17 UPDATE: It looks like Tom is no longer the internet forum director for Heuberger.
+For the most up-to-date contact info, check the [Heuberger Orders Thread](http://www.iwsti.com/forums/sti-prices-rates-ordering-options-tracking-discussions/275633-heuberger-motors-quote-request-thread-99.html) over on IWSTI.com.

 Below is an example of the type of email you'll want to send to him:

 <blockquote>Hi Tom,